vtrnnhlinh/vtrnnhlinh.github.io/_drafts/2025-06-23-goh-literature-review-0.md

 The training framework will be Megatron-LM {% cite shoeybi2019megatron %} with continual, meta and multi-task learning.
 Federated Learning will be developed when the application is deployed for many users.

-## Attention!!

-I want to develop from scratch to understand and have fully the technology in my hands.
+{% include figure.liquid loading="eager" path="assets/img/plan_llm.png" class="img-fluid rounded z-depth-1" %}
+My imagined structure.

+## Attention is all you need!!

 We will start from `Transformer` Structure {% cite vaswani2017attention %}.

 I am pretty bad at Python, so I will learn and reference a lot of repositories, both in how they structure the file and the coding methodology.